IamDavyG/DaRuDE/README.md

 1. Optimise geometries
 2. Check geometry optimisation convergence
 3. Visualise molecular orbitals
+4. Extract descriptors for more than one Orca output file

 ## Orca Input Prerequisites
 Orca input files must contain the following code block to calculate the raw data that DaRuDE extracts